flodek/mfa-appointment-checker/README.md

 # mfa-appointment-checker
-Simple crawler to check for available slots at online.mfa.gov.ua/application
+Simple crawler to check for available slots at online.mfa.gov.ua/application.
+The script sends slack notification if there are any available slots found

 # Execute
 Set slack tocken and chanel id: